-Stallholders are solely responsible for the removal from their pitch of any refuse or other waste materials created as a direct result of their operation, to the designated collection point, if any or take rubbish home.
+Stallholders are solely responsible for the removal from their pitch of any refuse or other waste materials created as a direct result of their operation.
+This should be taken home to be disposed of or placed in the bins provided.

-The Organiser will be responsible for maintaining the cleanliness of the public area between pitches.
-Stallholders are responsible for the maintenance of tidy & hygienic conditions in the immediate area of their pitch & for the removal of all waste material including packaging.
-The immediate area constitutes a 2m radius around each & every pitch.
+The Organiser will be responsible for maintaining the cleanliness of the public area.
+Stallholders are responsible for the maintenance of tidy & hygienic conditions in the immediate area of their pitch & for the removal of all waste packaging.

-Section 2 of the act states that it is the duty of every employer to ensure so far as is reasonably practicable the health, safety & welfare at work of all their employees and/or volunteers is maintained so far as is reasonably practical.
+Section 2 of the Act states that it is the duty of every employer to ensure that the health, safety & welfare at work of all their employees and/or volunteers is maintained so far as is reasonably practical.

-Section 3 states that your operation be carried out in such a way as to ensure, so far as is reasonably practicable, that all persons not in your employment who may be affected by your operations are not exposed to risk to their health & safety.
+Section 3 states that your operation is carried out in such a way as to ensure, as far as it is reasonably practical, that all persons not in your employment who may be affected by your operations are not exposed to risk to their health & safety.

-Employers Liability Insurance is a legal requirement & should be included in your insurance, not merely an optional extra.
-You (or your organisation) must have this if you have any paid employees, members of your club, association or organisation and/or unpaid volunteers helping you on your stall.
+Employers Liability Insurance is a legal requirement & should be included in your insurance, not merely as an optional extra.
+You (or your organisation) must have this if you have any paid employees and/or any unpaid volunteers helping you or members of your club, association or organisation on your stall.

 Public Liability Insurance

-Stallholders selling food and/or drink MUST have Public Liability Insurance of £5m, Product Liability Insurance of £5m, Employers Liability Insurance of £10m (see above), a food hygiene/handling certificate & provide confirmation of which Local Authority they are registered with.
+Stallholders selling food and/or drink MUST have Public Liability Insurance of £5m, Product Liability Insurance of £5m, Employers Liability Insurance of £10m (see above), a food hygiene/handling certificate & confirmation of which Local Authority they are registered with,

-Silent diesel generators are permitted on the condition that the equipment is fit & safe for purpose & a “nuisance” is not caused to either, other traders or the public.
+Generators are permitted on the condition that the equipment is fit & safe for purpose & a ‘nuisance’ is not caused to other traders or the public.
 Ideally silent diesel but petrol generators may be used subject to the Organisers permission & the demands of the site.

 Equipment must not be running whilst refuelling & care must be taken to avoid fuel spillage.
 Fuel used & stored must be kept in an appropriate fuel transport container with a screw top lid.
 Containers must comply with all legal safety requirements, which the stallholder is responsible for.